linkorb/repo-ansible/README.md

 > **Note** `generated-inventory.ini` is part of `.gitignore` to avoid accidental commits of the file.

-> An entry within the inventory is of the form `REPOSITORY_NAME ansible_host=localhost`, hence why jq is used to
+> An entry within the inventory is of the form `REPOSITORY_NAME default_branch=DEFAULT_BRANCH ansible_host=localhost`

-> concatenate the string for each result returned from `gh repos` command.
+### Running playbook in bulk

-After the inventory is generated you can selectively run the playbooks defined within this repository.
+You can selectively run the playbooks defined within this repository.
 For example you could check them all out within the `./workspace/` directory (by default) using:

 ```shell